-Upon the specific written request of the person entitled to receive the refund; and/or
+Upon the specific written request of the person entitled to receive the refund;

-Where specifically required by law or federal regulations.
+Where specifically required by law or federal regulations;

+Where an agency’s business needs dictate the issuance of a refund under the minimum listed above.

 The request for a refund must be submitted in the format designated by the issuing agency or university system's refund policy.
+If a refund is not issued in accordance with the minimum refund requirements of this section, the agency shall not input the payment/voucher into SABHRS.
+The monies will remain within the fund that originally received them, unless otherwise required by law, regulation, or agreement.

+An agency’s refund policy should contemplate the time a person is allowed to request a refund and if the minimum refund will accumulate during that time frame.
+If refunds accumulate across fiscal years, an agency should also consider recording a liability for unrequested refunds, if appropriate.

 XIV.
 Stale-dated Warrants

 As defined in MCA 17-8-303, State of Montana warrants have an expiration date of 180 days following the issue date.
 If a warrant is not cashed within this time, it is considered “stale.”
 In SABHRS, the actual date for a payment to be considered stale is up to 210 days following the issue date.
 All funds from stale-dated warrants are transferred into a stale-dated fund that is maintained by SAB.
-SABHRS runs a monthly process that identifies and marks stale-dated payments and SAB sends auto-generated letters to the payees to allow them to claim the funds before being reclassifies as unclaimed property.
+SABHRS runs a monthly process that identifies and marks stale-dated payments and SAB sends auto-generated letters to the payees to allow them to claim the funds before being reclassified as unclaimed property.
 After a payment is in a stale-dated status for 180 days, it is reclassified as unclaimed property, subject to the provisions of MCA 70-9-815.
-The funds for these payments are transferred to the DOR, and the payee must then work with DOR to claim the funds.
+The funds for these payments are transferred to DOR, and the payee must then work with DOR to claim the funds.

 A. Agency Review of Stale-dated Warrants